At MobileAction, we understand that localization is crucial for apps to succeed in global markets.

 Localization is particularly important for the Apple App Store as it allows you to rank for different localization in a single country.

 Let’s say you have localized your app for French.
 This will make your app indexed for French keywords while also retaining your chance to rank for English keywords as well.
-This alone is a great opportunity and a primary reason to localize your app in the App Store.

 To learn more about optimizing your product page in the App Store: